Laurea-amk-Leppavaara/wastefulldatahandling/README.md

 1. Create a new repository for your team based on this template called "wastefulldatahandling".
 2. Examine the main code (main.py) carefully and test different usage scenarios.
 3. Look for inefficient or wasteful patterns, such as nested loops and repeated sorting.
-4. Before making changes, observe performance, e.g. by counting loop iterations or using time.perf_counter() function.
+5. Observe performance, e.g. by counting loop iterations or using time.perf_counter() function.
-5. As soon as you find an inefficiency, create an Energy Efficiency Report as a GitHub issue.
+6. Enter one GitHub issue for each found inefficiency.
+Describe the issue in detail.
+8. Fix inefficiencies in the code.
+You can use AI for suggestions, but you should understand your code.
-6. Try fixing as many inefficiencies as you can.
-Please always make your code changes first to a new branch, then send a pull request to the main repository and merge the repositories.
+   - Please always make your code changes first to a new branch, then send a pull request to the main repository and merge the repositories.
-7. Make sure that all relevant code changes are merged into the main repository before submitting the assignment for review.
+   - Make sure that all relevant code changes are merged into the main repository before submitting the assignment for review.
 See Canvas for instructions on how to submit.